 The bottom Line – useful information

-If the stainless steel sample shows the crack going around the grain, then it is likely a corrosion attack and you would then need a chemical analysis of the media… and then another alloy recommendation… from, sigh… a metallurgist.
+If the stainless steel sample shows the crack going around the grain, then it is likely a corrosion attack and you would then need a chemical analysis of the media, and then an alloy recommendation from, sigh… a metallurgist.
 Give yourself a few days.